carlosrl19/Gnome-Themes/README.md

 # Gnome-Themes
-Gnome desktop themes that I have created, or maybe they are Forks, but I like them.  🌜✨
+Gnome desktop themes that I like them.  🌜✨